 - Email – Email has traditionally been the go-to medium for corporate communications.
 Still, it has fallen out of favour in recent years due to the amount of clutter in most inboxes and the fact that email is not effective at reaching all frontline workers.

-- Employee App – An employee app can be a very effective tool because it can facilitate various functions, including sending alerts, sharing content and updates, and receiving employee feedback.
+- Employee App – An employee engagement mobile app can be a very effective tool because it can facilitate various functions, including sending alerts, sharing content and updates, and receiving employee feedback.

 - Mobi Site – Mobi sites are an alternative to employee apps where a dedicated corporate mobile site is built and integrated with various business functions, including HR, operations and production systems.